JPro-one/JPro-Documentation/README.md

 ### Deployment Requirements
 Basically, jpro servers can run on any server with a JVM on it.
 But, fact is, so far all our real world projects are using Linux for the backend and therefore also for jpro.
-FOr development purposes, we are mostly running our jpro servers on MacOS or Windows, but not for the live systems.
+For development purposes, we are mostly running our jpro servers on MacOS or Windows, but not for the live systems.
 For those who cannot wait, but really need Windows or MacOS as deployment platforms for the backends right now, please contact us directly.
 Our recommended platform for the jpro servers at time being is [Ubuntu 16.04](http://releases.ubuntu.com/16.04/).